tretoef-estrella/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/README.md

 ## Historic Response: Models Acknowledged Their Results

-After publication, all four frontier AI models were presented with their audit results.
+After publication, all four original frontier AI models were presented with their audit results.
 Every model engaged substantively with the framework and acknowledged the validity of the structural critique.
+Claude Opus 4.6 was subsequently tested during the V7.0 refactoring process.

 ### Grok (P=0.35) — Dogmatic Totalitarianism